 In order to be granted the waiver authority, the Local Education Agency must certify compliance with each of the following requirements.
 The Local Education Agency:

-- One-pager (EN)
+- One pager (EN)

-- One-pager (ES)
+- One pager (ES)

 - FAQs (web version)

-- Mastery/competency-based crediting guidance
+- Mastery/competency-based crediting FAQs

-- Washington Student Achievement Council (WSAC) Class of 2020 Action Plan
+- Washington Student Achievement Council (WSAC) Class of 2021 Action Plan

 - State Board for Community and Technical Colleges (SBCTC) coordinates and directs Washington’s system of 34 public community and technical colleges: SBCTC College Contact list and COVID-19 resources page